LinkItONEDevGroup/LASS/README.md

 Vision:

-	We hope location aware sensor data can be easy to provide/build by anyone.
+	We hope location aware sensor devices can be easy to provide/build by anyone.
+	The sensors data can be manage globally.
-	Any sensor data can be shared, and become useful to everyone.
+	Any sensors data can be display, get, analyze by everyone.
+	These sensors data become useful to everyone.
+	Then we can monitor our environment globally.

 Features: